Bovine Tuberculosis (Bovine TB) investigation – Western Canada

 |Province||Number of premises that will be tested||Number of premises tested and released|

-Three trace-out herds (herds that received animals from the infected herd in the past five years) are under quarantine.
+One trace-out herd (a herd that received animals from the infected herd in the past five years) is under quarantine.

 To date, approximately 11,500 animals associated with the infected, co-mingled and trace-out herds have been destroyed with compensation paid to the owners and approximately 17,500 animals have been released from quarantine.